What Is a Math Solver?

 Who They're For

-- Students who want to turn their mistakes into learning opportunities.
+- Students who want to actively target and eliminate their blind spots

 Why We Love Them